Consent Form for COVID-19 Testing

 What are the CDC recommendations for COVID-19 testing in schools?

-The CDC has identified screening testing as an important prevention strategy for schools, as it helps identify people- including those with or without symptoms- who may be contagious, so that measures can be taken to prevent further transmission of the coronavirus.
-Testing in schools gives schools and families added assurance that schools can remain open safely for all students.
+The CDC has identified testing as an important prevention strategy for schools.
+The use of symptomatic and surveillance testing helps identify people- including those with or without symptoms- who may be contagious, so that measures can be taken to prevent further transmission of the coronavirus.
+Testing in schools gives schools and families added assurance that schools can remain open safely for all students and staff.

 Which test is administered in BCPS schools and where will the test be done?